This is the extract from the text of Hamlet in which Ophelia gives away the flowers and herbs she has collected:

 Fennel & Columbine

-- When Ophelia presents fennel and columbine to the king, a Shakespearean audience would have recognized the pairing of flattery and foolishness.
+A Shakespearean audience would have remembered the old saying "sow fennel, sow sorrow."
+When Ophelia presents fennel and columbine to the king, a Shakespearean audience would have recognized the pairing of flattery and foolishness.
 She knew the king loved flattery, so she first presented fennel and then columbine.
 The latter, known as the "emblem of deceived lovers," is a symbol of ingratitude, male adultery and faithlessness.

 Rue